Federal judge overturns NC legislative attempt to change Greensboro’s city election system

 According to the information before the legislature in 2015, 56 percent of Greensboro’s voters were registered as Democrat, 23 percent as Republican, 21 percent as unaffiliated, and less than 1 percent as Libertarian.
 Since 1999, the number of City Council members registered as Republicans has varied from zero to six; registered Republicans have usually, but not always, been in the minority.

-At the time the 2015 Redistricting Act passed, all three at-large council members and the mayor were registered Democrats, four of the five district council members were registered Democrats, and one district council member was a registered Republican.
+At the time the 2015 law passed, all three at-large council members and the mayor were registered Democrats, four of the five district council members were registered Democrats, and one district council member was a registered Republican.

 Eagles said the appropriate remedy for the unconstitutionally drawn districts was to return to the election plan in place before the 2015 changes “unless and until it is lawfully changed.”